MerkulovDaniil/hse25/homework.md

     **Visualization and Analysis:** [12/22 points]
     * Plot the timing results for the three methods on the same graph.
 For each method, display error bars corresponding to the standard deviation over the runs.
-    * Label the axes clearly (e.g., “Number of Layers” vs. “Computation Time (seconds)”) and include a legend indicating which curve corresponds to which method.
+    * Label the axes clearly (e.g., "Number of Layers" vs. "Computation Time (seconds)") and include a legend indicating which curve corresponds to which method.
     * Analyze the scaling behavior.
 Try analytically derive the scaling of the methods and compare it with the experimental results.

 1. [15 points] We can use automatic differentiation not only to calculate necessary gradients but also for tuning hyperparameters of the algorithm like learning rate in gradient descent (with gradient descent 🤯).
 Suppose, we have the following function $f(x) = \frac{1}{2}\Vert x\Vert^2$, select a random point $x_0 \in \mathbb{B}^{1000} = \{0 \leq x_i \leq 1 \mid \forall i\}$.
 Consider $10$ steps of the gradient descent starting from the point $x_0$: